 Similar to how a passover seder meal and a eucharistic feast re-member liberation and resurrection with all of our five senses, we serve our neighbors' whole lives by constructing houses and planting gardens.
 More than once I've heard how ministering to people doesn't necessarily mean giving them what they want; it means giving them – or helping them get – what they need.
 What could be more essential and life-engendering than shelter and food, more shalom-restoring than creating community filled with friendship and hope, where we look around right now and right here, when we notice and attend to everyone's needs and even to some of their wants?
 Creating shelter from trees, leaves, vines, and sod; out of a well-tended earth—growing food.
 Breaking open the flesh and substance of our own lives and hearts, pouring out our essence in time, labor, and talent in service to others.
 Our own "little deaths" that contribute to the liveliness and well-being of others.

-The Three Days of the Triduum begins with Maundy Thursday, with texts and liturgy related to Jesus' mandate (or command) to serve one another in the way his entire life has.
+The Three Days of the Triduum begins with Maundy Thursday, with texts and liturgy related to Jesus' mandate (or command) to serve one another in the way his entire life showed us.
 This long-standing Jewish practice remembers by re-enacting God's people's Passover from slavery and death into life and liberty, but with a new emphasis and completion into a greater, shalom-full redemption that reflects God's manner of living together in the common unity of covenantal community.
 "A greater redemption?"
 Today is Thursday, tomorrow's Friday—Sunday's coming!